The Cycle of Visual Analysis

 Your users have questions that can be answered with data, but do they know how to find the right source of data and connect to it?
 From a variety of structured, semi-structured, and raw sources of data to siloed data within different departments of the organization, knowing where to get the right data is one of greatest barriers to becoming a data-driven organization.

 During the discovery process, the Tableau Data and Analytics Survey in the Tableau Blueprint Planner identified key sources of data and how data is distributed and consumed within each department or team.
-With specific sources of data documented on the Tableau Use Cases and Data Sources tab of the Tableau Blueprint Planner, you should prioritize which ones will be most impactful by audience size and create Published Data Sources in Tableau Server or Tableau Online.
+With specific sources of data documented on the Tableau Use Cases and Data Sources tab of the Tableau Blueprint Planner, you should prioritize which ones will be most impactful by audience size and create Published Data Sources in Tableau Server or Tableau Cloud.

 Beyond the initial use cases, content creators should understand how to get data to answer new business questions.
-Using the Data & Analytics Survey is a repeatable way to discover new use cases and assess whether the needed data exists already in Tableau Server and Tableau Online.
+Using the Data & Analytics Survey is a repeatable way to discover new use cases and assess whether the needed data exists already in Tableau Server and Tableau Cloud.
 If it is already available as a Published Data Source, then content creators can connect to it and begin analyzing it.
 If it does not exist, authors should collaborate with Data Stewards and work with the data they have—even sample data files—and prototype with the data available, rather than waiting to proceed with a perfect operationalized dataset.
 Once the full data set is available, the operationalized dataset will replace the sample.

 Choose Visual Mapping